Buy or Sell Adobe Inc. (ADBE) Stock Now | Don't Try to Be a Top Gun

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ADBE starting from Durn Daniel, who purchase 3,250 shares at the price of $288.11 back on Sep 22.
-After this action, Durn Daniel now owns 8,948 shares of Adobe Inc., valued at $936,358 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ADBE starting from Ricks David A, who purchase 1,200 shares at the price of $280.56 back on Sep 27.
+After this action, Ricks David A now owns 5,139 shares of Adobe Inc., valued at $336,672 using the latest closing price.

-Garfield Mark S., the SVP, CAO & Corp.
-Controller of Adobe Inc., sale 132 shares at $294.54 during a trade that took place back on Sep 19, which means that Garfield Mark S. is holding 2,596 shares at $38,879 based on the most recent closing price.
+Durn Daniel, the EVP & CFO of Adobe Inc., purchase 3,250 shares at $288.11 during a trade that took place back on Sep 22, which means that Durn Daniel is holding 8,948 shares at $936,358 based on the most recent closing price.

 Stock Fundamentals for ADBE